yortch/openshiftv3-rhoar-workshop/Lab-3-Vert.x-Adjective_Service.md

 ```

-3. We use the Vertx WebClient to call our endpoint
+3. We use the Vertx WebClient to call our endpoint.
+We can call any endpoint with the Vert.x WebClient.
+In Lab 5 we will use it to retrieve 2 adjectives and a Noun.

 ```java